Daniel Morgan (bushranger): Bushranging activities

-On 17 June 1863 Robert Morton, a squatter from Wagga Wagga, and Maurice Brach, a hawker from Beechworth, were camped at Walla Walla (about thirty miles from Albury).
-Two men rode up to the camp, one of them armed with a double-barrelled gun and a revolver, and told them to bail up.
+On 17 June 1863, Robert Morton, a squatter from Wagga Wagga, and Maurice Brach, a hawker from Beechworth, were camped at Walla Walla.
+Two robbers rode up to the camp, one of them armed with a double-barrelled gun and a revolver, and told them to bail up.
 The robbers took £30 worth of goods and money from Brach and four £1-notes and some nuggets from Morton.
-When Morton was asked whether he had any connection with the hawker Brach and he answered “no”, the money and nuggets were returned to him.
-While this was going on John Manson of Beechworth drove up and the robbers stuck him up as well.
-One of the robbers was “supposed to be a man named Morgan, alias Beardie” and it was reported that both men “were splendidly mounted”.
+When Morton was asked whether he had any connection with Brach and he answered “no,” the money and nuggets were returned to him.
+John Manson of Beechworth drove up at the scene, at which point the robbers stuck him up as well.
+One of the robbers was “supposed to be a man named Morgan, alias Beardie.”

-The following day, on 18 June 1863, four young men were held up and robbed at Post’s 'Cookendina' station, east of Henty.
-The robbers fitted the description of Morgan and his accomplice.
-The young men had been “proceeding from Ten-mile Creek to attend some bye-races at Merritt’s Cookendina Inn”.
-They were robbed of three race-horses, together with saddles and bridles, and 15 shillings in cash.
-Morgan's companion in these crimes was variously known as 'Flash Clarke' or 'German Bill'.
+The following day, on 18 June, four young men were held up and robbed at Cookendina station, east of Henty.
+The robbers, one of whom fitted the description of Morgan, stole three racehorses, together with saddles and bridles, and 15 shillings in cash.
+Morgan is known to have been active with a companion (known variously as 'Flash Clarke' or 'German Bill') around this time.

-On 29 July 1863 “Jack Morgan” and his companion arrived at ‘Wallandool’ station (west of Henty) and stuck up two overseers and tied them to trees.
-They then proceeded to the homestead and accosted the squatter Gilbank.
-Morgan and his accomplice “then made a deliberate survey of the premises, and the result of their foray was that they rode clear off with two horses, saddle, and bridle, and other property which took their fancy, at the estimated loss to Mr. Gilbank of some £65”.
-Even at that stage Morgan’s fatalistic attitude was evident; during the robbery he was reported to have said: “I expect I’ll be shortly taken, so I may as well go the whole hog.”
+On 29 July, Morgan and his companion arrived at Wallandool station, west of Henty, and stuck up two overseers, tying them to trees.
+They then proceeded to the homestead and accosted the squatter, a man named Gilbank.
+Morgan and his accomplice “then made a deliberate survey of the premises, and the result of their foray was that they rode clear off with two horses, saddle, and bridle, and other property which took their fancy, at the estimated loss to Mr. Gilbank of some £65.”
+Even at that stage, Morgan's fatalistic attitude was evident; during the robbery he was reported to have said: “I expect I’ll be shortly taken, so I may as well go the whole hog.”

-The description of Morgan given to police after the ‘Wallandool’ robbery was as follows: “35 years of age, 6 feet high, long black hair curly at the ends, bushy beard and moustache, brownish color; rather knock-kneed, nose wrinkled, but not pockmarked; had on check trousers too short for him”.
-Both Morgan and ‘Flash Clarke’ “wore hairy coats; and rode fine grey horses; and carried carbines in buckets”.
+The description of Morgan given to police after the Wallandool robbery was as follows: “35 years of age, 6 feet high, long black hair curly at the ends, bushy beard and moustache, brownish color; rather knock-kneed, nose wrinkled, but not pockmarked; had on check trousers too short for him”.
+Both Morgan and his accomplice “wore hairy coats; and rode fine grey horses; and carried carbines in buckets”.

 Morgan had been known by a bewildering variety of aliases during his life, including 'John Smith', 'Sydney Bill', 'Warrigal', 'Dan the Breaker', 'Down-the-River Jack', 'Beardie', 'Jack Morgan' and, most famously, 'Daniel Morgan'.
 By the time of his bushranging activities from mid-1863 the surname 'Morgan' was the identifier most often used in colonial newspapers.